bibleexchange/church_ministry__textbook/en/0601_characteristics-of-a-good-leader.md

 Because of the difficult Greek language, it is difficult to know exactly which of these possibilities Paul intended.
 Without doubt, the passages are speaking of fidelity in marriage.
 That is, monogamous and acceptable in the eyes of the community.<sup>[11]</sup>

 Paul included this in his list to show that it was good (although not necessary) for leaders in the church to be married.
-This is important, because the false teachers in Ephesus were forbidding people to be married (I Tim.
+This is important, because the false teachers in Ephesus were forbidding people to be married (1 Tim.
 4:3).

 ## Gender